nickywijaya/test/doc/go_xample.md

 }
 ```

-The dependecies' implementation is assigned to each dependent in different package.
+The dependencies' implementation is assigned to each dependent in different package.

 ### Interface